 The University of Texas at Dallas accepts applications for admission from transfer students for the fall, spring, and summer semesters.
 UT Dallas welcomes applications from students who have begun their college work and are in good standing at other institutions of higher education.
 Classifications for admission, which are based on transferable semester credit hours, determine the admission criteria.

-The University accepts for transfer credit only academic post-secondary course work completed with a grade of C (2.000 on a 4.000 point scale) or higher from regionally accredited institutions of higher education.
-The University of Texas at Dallas does not offer credit for nonacademic course work such as vocational, developmental or remedial studies, nor does it grant credit for prior experiential learning.
-Course work that is accepted for transfer credit is applicable toward satisfying requirements for a specific UT Dallas major according to the same criteria as those used for equivalent UT Dallas courses (see Appendix II for further information on the transfer of lower-division course credit).
-Prospective transfer students from Dallas area community colleges should refer to the UT Dallas Transfer Guides, available at the UT Dallas Office of Admissions, online at www.utdallas.edu/enroll/apply/tguides.php, and at the community college academic advising offices to learn more about curricula appropriate to the various UT Dallas majors.
+The University accepts transfer credit only for academic post-secondary coursework completed with a grade of C (2.000 on a 4.000 point scale) or higher.
+The University of Texas at Dallas does not offer credit for nonacademic coursework such as vocational, developmental or remedial studies, nor does it grant credit for prior experiential learning.
+Coursework that is accepted for transfer credit is applicable toward satisfying requirements for a specific UT Dallas major according to the same criteria as those used for equivalent UT Dallas courses (see Appendix II for further information on the transfer of lower-division course credit).
+Prospective transfer students from Dallas area community colleges should refer to the UT Dallas Transfer Guides, available at the UT Dallas Office of Admission and Enrollment Services, online at www.utdallas.edu/enroll/apply/tguides.php, and at the community college academic advising offices to learn more about curricula appropriate to the various UT Dallas majors.

 As soon as an application for admission, transcripts and any required test scores have been received, the Admissions Committee will evaluate the student's record to determine which credits earned at another college or university will transfer to UT Dallas.

-Applicants seeking admission to UT Dallas should be aware that they will need at least 51 upper-division hours to graduate (see "Graduation Requirements" located at catalog.utdallas.edu/2012/undergraduate/policies/graduation#requirements).
+Applicants seeking admission to UT Dallas should be aware that they will need at least 51 upper-division hours to graduate (see "Graduation Requirements" located at catalog.utdallas.edu/2013/undergraduate/policies/graduation#graduation-requirements).

 Transfer Admission Criteria

-Applicants to UT Dallas who have previously taken college credit courses, beyond high school graduation (excluding the summer following high school graduation), at other accredited institutions of higher education will be reviewed for admission as transfer students.
-Transfer applicants with a freshman classification (see "Classification of Students") may be required to submit official high school transcripts and SAT scores as well as all college level work.
+Applicants to UT Dallas who have previously taken college credit courses, beyond high school graduation (excluding the summer following high school graduation), at other institutions of higher education will be reviewed for admission as transfer students.
+Transfer applicants with a freshman classification (see "Classification of Students") may be required to submit official high school transcripts and SAT/ACT scores as well as all college level coursework.

-Transfer students with a sophomore, junior, or senior classification (See "Classification of Students") will be reviewed on their cumulative GPA of post-secondary academic course work and a review of specific college courses only.
+Transfer students with a sophomore, junior, or senior classification (See "Classification of Students") will be reviewed on their cumulative transfer GPA of post-secondary academic coursework and a review of specific college courses only.